MetalbolicX/chartex/docs/api-reference.md

 console.log(bullet(projectProgress, options));
 ```

-**Note:**
+> [!Note]

-- The chart automatically scales bars proportionally to the maximum value in the dataset.
+> - The chart automatically scales bars proportionally to the maximum value in the dataset.
-- Labels and values are displayed on the left side with consistent alignment.
+> - Labels and values are displayed on the left side with consistent alignment.
-- Individual bars can have custom styling and width by providing style and barWidth properties.
+> - Individual bars can have custom styling and width by providing style and barWidth properties.
-- The chart supports multiple lines per bar when barWidth is greater than 1.
+> - The chart supports multiple lines per bar when barWidth is greater than 1.
-- The function validates input data and throws a TypeError for invalid data formats.

 ### `donut`